(Last Updated On: 30th January 2020)

 To be fair, sheep’s offal mixed with oats and spices, stuffed in a sheep’s stomach lining, and then boiled don’t sound very appetising.
 But Scots know better.
 These days it’s easier to become a fan of haggis.

 Firstly, it’s more likely to be encased in a sausage skin than a sheep’s intestine, and today it’s eaten in all sorts of new ways.
 My favourite is the haggis bon bon; haggis that’s rolled in breadcrumbs then deep fried.
-You might also find it as a meat substitute in Italian dishes like ravioli and lasagne, wrapped in pastry as a Haggis Pie or at the good old chippy, where you can get it battered and deep fried.
-There’s even a vegetarian version.
+You might also find it as a meat substitute in Italian dishes like ravioli and lasagne, wrapped in pastry as a Haggis Pie. a Haggis Burrito or at the good old chippy, where you can get it battered and deep fried.
+There’s even vegetarian/vegan versions.

 There’s a perception that whisky is all a Scot drinks.
 Not so.
 Firstly, good whisky is expensive, so it’s hardly what many people can afford to go on a weekly bender with.
 Secondly, have you tried the stuff?
 It’s very much an acquired taste — more likely to be something you’d learn to truly appreciate in your later years.
 But it’s common for a Scot to have a ‘wee dram’ of whisky as a beer chaser or just as a warming shot in winter.